pielonet/concurrency/README.md

 ### Scripts

-- `simulateQueue` : compare single and multiple queues average and max waiting time
+- `simulateQueue` : compare single and multiple queues average and max waiting time.
+The queues are implemented as sequential programs.
+Multiple simulations ar run in parallel.
+- `lib/Pool.php` : a simple "Pool" class to run any number of tasks in parallel with a defined concurrency.
+Can be reused in any project !

 ### Tutorial